-Greenfield projects are not attractive for institutional investors.
-Institutional investors are by mandate often limited in the type of investments they can make.
-Restrictions include, inter alia, the need for a financial track record for the target investment; a minimum credit rating; a liquid security that can be traded on a market to provide an exit for the investor; and a circumscribed and at best modest amount of risk.
-This means that by their nature, direct investments in record and perceived risk profile.
+While infrastructure bonds for new investments seek to alleviate some of the constraints institutional investors face (by creating a tradeable instrument), they do not address the other thorny issues of track record and perceived risk profile.
 For the most part they have therefore not had a significant impact on financing infrastructure in Africa.
 There would seem to be an opportunity for planning for and facilitating refinancing of infrastructure assets once they are up and running and risks are significantly lower.
 This can be done on an asset by asset basis or through securitization of multiple assets to enhance attractiveness to institutional investors.